openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``qemu.bbclass``
 ================

-The ``qemu`` class provides functionality for recipes that either need QEMU or test for the existence of QEMU.
+The :ref:`qemu <ref-classes-qemu>` class provides functionality for recipes that either need QEMU or test for the existence of QEMU.
 Typically, this class is used to run programs for a target system on the build host using QEMU's application emulation mode.